 Skin Disease Claim: UK lawyer sets out the amounts of compensation you can claim for eczema and dermatitis

-Skin disease claim: discover what a UK skin disease claim is, the most common types of claim for dermatitis and eczema with examples of compensation amounts for different symptoms of dermatitis.
+Discover what a UK skin disease claim is; the most common types of claim for dermatitis and eczema with examples of compensation amounts for different symptoms of dermatitis.

 What is a skin disease claim?

 “Skin diseases”, “skin disorders” or “skin conditions” take many different forms – some of which have completely natural causes.

 Some types of skin condition, such as certain types of dermatitis or eczema can be caused due to the fault or negligence of another.

 Determining “legal fault” is not a straight forward process.
 A specialist disease solicitor will be able to advise you by looking at the UK laws present for the type of accident you have suffered.

 For example, if you suffer contact dermatitis due to exposure to chemicals at work – your solicitor will look at the Health and Safety Regulations in the workplace coupled with specific regulations relating to the use of the type of chemical, which caused your condition.

 Even if it can be shown that your employer was legally responsible for your exposure to the chemical – your solicitor will have to obtain an independent medical report from a consultant dermatologist to show that your skin disease was on the balance of probability (more likely than not)caused by the negligent exposure.

 If your lawyer can show legal fault – you will be entitled to claim compensation from your employer.
 This is known as a “skin disease claim” or an “industrial disease claim”.

 What are the most common types of skin disease you can claim compensation for?